At Brussels Airport, we aim to help our passengers with reduced mobility (PRM) in the best way possible, tailored to their needs.

 If I check in online and already have a boarding pass, how long in advance do I have to arrive at the airport?
 Can I go directly to the boarding gate?

 We recommend that you follow the advice given by the airline you are flying with as regards the boarding time and to make sure you have plenty of time.
 Don’t forget to let us know you have arrived at the airport at one of the PRM callpoints, at the check-in desk or at the PRM Assistance desk.
-We advise you to present yourself at our PRM Assistance desk no later than 60 minutes before the scheduled departure time.
+It is recommended that you go to our PRM assistance desk at least 90 minutes before your scheduled departure time.

 What happens when my mobility equipment is damaged during my flight?